rckymntn/alpine/README.md

     - `lumberjack.js` contains functions to log to console, a guild channel, a file, or all three.
     - `commands` holds all commands as their own `.js` file.
 To make a new command, add a new command `your-command.js` to `commands` and run `register.js` before `main.js` for it to take effect.
 There's an example commmand in `examples/example.js` demonstrating most basic functionality of building a slash command.
     - `listeners` directory groups event listeners together.
 For example, all message related listeners are grouped in one file, `message-listener.js`.
     - `tests` directory holds all tests for different files.
+Test files share the same filename as the file they test, for example `filename.test.js` tests `filename.js`.
 2. ...
 99. Once you're satisified with your changes and have registered any new or modified commands, run `npm start` or `node src/main.js`.

 ### Testing

 Tests are made using Jest and are stored in the `tests` directory.
+Tests share the same file name as what they test, but with a `.test` appended before the `.js`.
 Some things, like slash commands, are difficult to test, so they mostly rely on manual testing.
 Use `npm test` to run the existing tests or any you may add.

 ### Motivation